PolCarCat/Personal_Page/index.md

 Basic mechanics, combos and abilities of each the characters

 -GGD
-Writed par of the Game Design Document
+Writted par of the Game Design Document

 ## Code